DIY Foam Mattress: How to Make Your Own Mattress and Sleep like a Dream!

 For the all important top layer, you can opt for two layers, but your finished height, which we set at 10” will be bit taller if you add another comfort layers, and at 12”, unless you place the mattress on the floor, it’ll be on the taller side.

-Choose softer foams such as memory foam or Talalay latex with the desired benefits.
+Choose softer foams such as memory foam or Talalay latex that let you immerse slightly into the mattress.
 Layer these materials on top of each other one by one until you have the desired firmness or softness.
 Make sure the foam or latex you like the most is the top layer, since that will be what is called the “body contact” layer, the layer you’re really going to sleep on.

 The slip cover can be made with a zipper, so that you can install the fabric and line it all up, gathering the zipper and adjusting for fit all the way around.